eleurent/interval-prediction/README.md

 ![](assets/stuck.gif)

+In a right-hand traffic model, we can reasonably assume that vehicles tend to return to the rightmost way, but won't switch to the left lane for no reason (e.g. a slow obstacle in front).
+When incorporating this assumption in the interval predictor, the resulting robust policy won't pass a leading vehicle on the right, and can only overtake from the left.

 ![](assets/overtake.gif)

-In a right-hand traffic model, we can reasonably assume that vehicles tend to return to the rightmost way, but won't switch to the left lane for no reason (e.g. a slow obstacle in front).
-When incorporating this assumption in the interval predictor, the resulting robust policy can only overtake a leading vehicle by its left, and won't pass it by its right.
 This behaviour is consistent with the traffic rules and emerges from safe decision-making under uncertainty, instead of being enforced explicitely through a specific penalty in the objective function.

 ### Dense Traffic

+![](assets/traf1.gif)

 In these simulations, several traffic participants are interacting with each other.

-![](assets/traf1.gif)
+The interval predictor scales linearly to large systems and time-horizons.

 ![](assets/traf2.gif)

 Other examples: [🎞️](assets/traf3.gif) [🎞️](assets/traf4.gif)

-### Right-Hand Dense Traffic
+### Dense Right-Hand Traffic

 ![](assets/rht1.gif)

+Contrary to the previous dense traffic simulation, with the right-hand traffic modeling assumption the ego-vehicle never passes other vehicles on the right.

 ![](assets/rht2.gif)